Understanding the UK Points-Based System

 Salary Thresholds and How They Work

-Salary thresholds under the Skilled Worker route were significantly increased in April 2024.
-The general threshold is now £38,700 gross per year (up from £26,200).
+Salary thresholds under the Skilled Worker route are reviewed annually.
+The general threshold is now £41,700 gross per year (up from £26,200 in 2024).
 However, specific occupation going rates may be higher or lower than this figure — the applicable threshold is the higher of the general threshold and the going rate for the specific occupation.

 Tradeable points allow some further reductions — for roles on the Immigration Salary List, a 20% discount on the general threshold is permitted (but the going rate must still be met).
 For PhD-relevant roles, a 20% discount on the general threshold applies (again subject to the going rate floor).
 These discounts cannot be combined.